apathetic-tools/python-utils/CONTRIBUTING.md

 # 🧩 Contributing Guide

-Thanks for your interest in contributing to **Apathetic Python Utils** — a minimal wrapper for the Python standard library logger.
+Thanks for your interest in contributing to **Apathetic Python Utils** — a collection of utility functions for Apathetic Tools projects.

 📚 **[Full Contributing Guide →](https://apathetic-tools.github.io/python-utils/contributing)**